Ilysen/Thaumaturgy/README.md

 * **Xhuis** - Code, sprites.
 * **Ilysen** - Code, sprites, and writing after 1.0.15.0.
+* **Flaqzar** - Sprites for the Starbrass armor set.
 * **Re-Logic** - Terraria, and the sprites I used as reference/basis for Thaumaturgy's!

 # Changelog

+### Aug.
+10, 2019

+#### 1.0.18.4

+* Renamed alchemical brass to starbrass ~~because it sounds cooler~~ to differentiate it from Minecraft's Thaumcraft.
+* Added the Starbrass armor set, an early pre-Hardmode magic armor set made of starbrass and auric ingredients.
+* Added the Auromechanical armor set, an upgraded version of Starbrass armor with stronger effects.
+* Fixed a bug where the Thaumaturge wouldn't sell to you if you'd beaten the Lunatic Cultist but not the Moon Lord.
+* The Falling Flame can now also be worn as an accessory to boost max move speed!
+Its original use still exists.

 ### Aug.
 7, 2019